agiledigital-labs/print-provision-greengrass/README.md

 1. Copy the project directory to your Raspberry Pi by running `copy-to-pi.sh` (or some other way).
    `copy-to-pi.sh` assumes its hostname will be `raspberrypi.local`, so you'll need to edit it if you've changed that.
-1. If you haven't already done so on this Pi, or you've changed the dependencies in `health-reporting`, run `npm ci` in `health-reporting/` on the Pi.
+1. If you haven't already done so on this Pi, or if you've changed the dependencies in `health-reporting`, run `npm ci` in `health-reporting/` on the Pi.
 This will compile the AWS packages that have native code.
 It takes about 15 minutes, but you should only need to do it occasionally.
 That said, it's probably worth making a backup copy of